janko/flickr-objects/README.md

 end
 ```

-This is useful if you're, for example, using Flickr as a photo storage in your
+This is especially useful if you're, for example, using Flickr as a photo storage in your
 application, and that access token is actually yours.